A functional law of large numbers for a spatial model of Muller's ratchet: Introduction

 It is known that rare neutral mutations can propagate across large regions during range expansion, a phenomenon called \emph{gene surfing}, first described by Edmonds et al.~\cite{edmonds2004mutations}.
 Roughly speaking, if competition dominates over cooperation and so the per-capita growth rate is high at low population densities, then a neutral mutation appearing at the front of an expanding population (i.e.~at the leading edge of the expanding population) can spread locally with high probability, since the population density at the front is usually low.
 Since colonisation of new habitat is driven by individuals near the front, such mutations can become prevalent over large spatial regions~\cite{foutel2020spatial}.

 Gene surfing of neutral mutations has been studied through simulations of discrete particle systems, partial differential equations (PDEs), and stochastic PDEs (see~\cite{edmonds2004mutations,hallatschek2008gene, roques2012allee}), and rigorously in PDE-based models~\cite{garnier2012inside, roques2012allee}.
-We also refer the reader to~\cite{roques2012allee} for a discussion on the possible different definitions of gene surfing of neutral mutations.
+We also refer the reader to~\cite{roques2012allee} for a discussion of the possible different definitions of gene surfing of neutral mutations.
 In contrast, the gene surfing of deleterious mutations has received less attention.

 To address the question of whether deleterious mutations can also surf, Foutel-Rodier and Etheridge introduced the \emph{spatial Muller's ratchet}~\cite{foutel2020spatial}, a spatial extension of a mechanism first proposed by Muller~\cite{muller1964relation} to explain the evolution of recombination and sexual reproduction.
 In asexual reproduction, chromosomes are inherited as indivisible units, so the number of mutations along an ancestral lineage can only increase.
 Since the majority of mutations in biological systems are deleterious~\cite{bao2022mutations}, this leads to a gradual decline in overall population fitness~\cite{etheridge2009often}.
 In Muller's ratchet models, when all individuals in the most-adapted class in the population acquire at least one additional deleterious mutation, the minimum mutational load in the population increases — this is known as a ‘click' of the ratchet.
-Such models may help us to understand the accumulation of deleterious mutations in microorganisms, in mitochondrial DNA, and in the Y chromosome in mammals (see e.g.~\cite{howe2008muller, andersson1996muller, kaiser2010muller} and references therein).
-This mechanism may also explain the evolutionary advantage of sexual reproduction, where recombination may reduce mutation load along lineages, thereby preventing further clicks of the ratchet.
 From a mathematical perspective, Muller's ratchet has been extensively studied in populations without spatial structure~\cite{casanova2022quasi,pfaffelhuber2012muller,haigh1978accumulation,etheridge2009often,mariani2020metastability}.